Wikidata/primarysources/backend/README.md

     POST /statements/<ID>?state=<STATE>&user=<WikidataUser>

-where <STATE> can be one of "approved", "wrong", or "othersource".
+where <STATE> can be one of "approved", "wrong", "duplicate", "blacklisted", or "othersource".
 The WikidataUser passed as argument is used for tracking purposes only and stored in the database together with the approval flag.

 Status Codes: